aschahal/Portfolio/src/pages/assets/talks/_graphql-in-go.md

+- Performed data collection campaigns via Qualtrics XM Surveys.
+Further analysis via Tableau, and Excel were used to justify the creation of new UW Peer Mentoring (IPM) Programs, requiring ~$200k in funding.

+- Designed, developed, managed documentation, and partially deployed UW Madison’s IPM Program Website, which is used by 20+ ISS teams, and visited by 100+ of UW International Students daily.

+- Interviewed, and onboarded over a dozen peer mentors into the UW ISS system.

-Lead promotional campaigns for team events and training sessions for college educational programs, facilitating over 300+ international students.
+- Served as technical lead for campaign events and intercultural training sessions for ISS programs, facilitating over 300+ international students at a time.

-Spoke to over 200 international students in multiple 100+ cross-cultural student meetings to promote intercultural learnings.

-Developed and managed cloud hosted documentation to ensure accurate information for 20+ organizations, while in collaboration with 20+ UW-Madison affiliate organizations to educate international students.
+- Tools – Qualtrics, Asana, Microsoft Teams, Tableau, Excel, Alteryx, Wordpress, Canva, Figma.